Drawing Landscapes with a Painterly Style

 Discover how to draw a landscape with painterly style in this art demo that takes you from rough sketch and initial concept to final artwork.
 You’ll discover how to “lift out” clouds, substitute trees to get the look you want, and adjust your values by following along with artist-instructor Phil Metzger.

-If you crave art instruction that is accurate, engaging and delivers results, be sure to also check out the resources on tap right now in our 5 Star Resources for $5.
+If you crave art instruction that is accurate, engaging and delivers results, be sure to also check out the resources on tap right now in our landscape category.
 Put yourself on the path to artistic excellence and skill with great art instruction that teaches you how to paint and draw just the way you want to.

 1. Select a Reference Photo & Make a Quick Sketch